![]() |

 Hey all,

-Yep, first time in the phpforum I usually like to stick to the ASP.Netforum, but now i am forced over here by Wordpress.I wrote a content generator that posts content, using XMLRPC, to Wordpress blogs.
+Yep, first time in the phpforum![]() ASP.Netforum, but now i am forced over here by Wordpress.I wrote a content generator that posts content, using XMLRPC, to Wordpress blogs.
 However, it doesn't ap pearto ping when it posts.
 I don't know if that is because I am using timestamps that are NOT current or if I am just not forcing the ping.I tried looking through the phpcode in both xmlrpc.phpand post.php, but cannot figure out if it is supposed to ping when I call the blogger_newpost XMLRPC command.
 I don't really even see WHERE the code is for pinging.
 This is obviously a MUST HAVE for my system to really be worth anything to me.Can anyone help?
 Thanks in advance! imred

 ok, so I think I see it in the comment.